memorymapper/memorymap-toolkit/README.md

 ### 8. Connect Your Domain Name

 It's beyond the scope of this document to give full instructions for configuring your domain name as the exact process varies according to your DNS provider.
-However, you need to add a new A record pointing to the IP address of your server so that it can be accessed using your domain name.
+However, you need to add a new A record pointing to the IP address of your server so that it can be accessed over the web.
 Instructions for GoDaddy can be found here: https://uk.godaddy.com/help/manage-dns-zone-files-680

 Once you've connected your domain name, you should now be able to visit your website at the correct address.
 However, when you first visit nothing will appear as some final configuration steps need to be completed.